Todmount/pronunciation-fetcher/README.md

 <details open>
     <summary><h2 align="left">Overview</h2> </summary>
     <div>
-      Pronunciation Fetcher fetches US pronunciation audio files from various dictionary sources (see <a href="#available-sources">Available sources</a>).
+      Pronunciation Fetcher is a tool to get American English pronunciation audio files from various dictionary sources (see <a href="#available-sources">Available sources</a>).
-      Designed as a component for a future Anki flashcard workflow, it helps language learners access high-quality audio for vocabulary cards
+      Built as a component for an Anki flashcard workflow, it provides language learners with high-quality audio for vocabulary cards.
     </div>
 </details>